Apologies, but no results were found.

 Beginners’ Spanish I and II, Advanced Beginners’ Spanish I and II, Intermediate Spanish I and II, The Sounds of Spanish, Spanish & English in Contrast, and History of the Spanish Language.

-Diana Carter an Associate Professor of Teaching and the Associate Head in the Department of Languages and World Literatures at UBCO where she teaches courses on Spanish language and linguistics.
-She is also the Spanish Program Coordinator, the Director of the DELE examination centre, and the Chair of the Okanagan Faculty Committee.
+Diana Carter an Associate Professor of Teaching in the Department of Languages and World Literatures at UBCO where she teaches courses on Spanish language and linguistics.
+She is also the Associate Dean of Undergraduate Studies in FCCS, and the Director of the DELE examination centre.
 She was a UBCO Senator from 2014-2020.

 PhD Spanish Linguistics, University of Ottawa.